slinkp/practical-deep-learning-fastai/README.md

 There's some good examples of pandas functions in here - see the feature engineering part.

+I ran this locally, worked fine.
+Refactored some for readability, added comments on the feature engineering and what the data means.

+- [ ] Followup: How can we check the accuracy of the "ensemble" as a whole?

 #### Notebook: How random forests really work

 todo